We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

-This humble, stainless steel pie plate baked up consistently golden, browned crusts, and the angled sides made it easy to line as well as remove slices of pie.
+This humble, stainless steel pie plate baked up consistently golden, browned crusts, and the angled sides made it easy to line and remove slices of pie.
 The one downside: it’s not dishwasher-safe.

 The Best Stoneware Pie Plate